 7. Adoption costs nothing to prospective birth mothers.

-Another reason that pregnant women choose adoption is because it’s the unplanned pregnancy option that’s completely free.
-Abortion, on the other hand, can cost hundreds of dollars, especially if you don’t have insurance or want to pay out-of-pocket to keep the procedure off insurance records.
+Another reason that pregnant women consider adoption instead of abortion is because it’s the unplanned pregnancy option that’s completely free.
+Abortion, on the other hand, can cost hundreds of dollars, especially if you don’t have insurance or want to pay out-of-pocket to keep the procedure off your insurance records.
 For many pregnant women, paying that much money is not feasible — and they turn to adoption instead.

 8. Prospective birth mothers can get financial help during their pregnancy and adoption process.

-For women who have fallen on hard financial times during their pregnancy, adoption not only saves them from having to pay money for an abortion but it can also provide them additional financial assistance during the time they are pregnant.
-Depending on your situation, you may receive living expenses for things like rent, groceries, gas and more if you choose adoption.
+There are often other financial benefits of adoption over abortion, as well.
+For women who have fallen on hard financial times during their pregnancy, adoption not only saves them from having to pay money for an abortion but can also provide them additional financial assistance during the time they are pregnant.

 9. Women who place their children for adoption may receive a scholarship from American Adoptions.